-19. Ukraine (contd.)
+20. Ukraine (contd.)

-Thresholds A non-resident is obliged to register as a VAT payer if its annual volume of VAT-able supplies of electronic services to Ukrainian private individuals has exceeded UAH 1m.
-The following transactions are not considered to be electronic services (the list is exhaustive): Supply of services ordered via the Internet, where their actual provision is carried out without the use of the Internet (services for the placement, rent of cars, services of food outlets for the supply of products, etc.) E Supply of goods and/or services that do not qualify as "electronic", but embed electronic services if the cost of the latter is included in the total cost of such goods or services Exclusions Supply of distance learning services via the Internet, if the Internet is used exclusively as a means of communication between the teacher and the listener Supply of copies of works in the field of science, technology, art on material media Supply of consulting services via email ► Supply of internet access services Effective date 1 January 2022 (deadline for VAT registration of non-residents who reached the threshold in 2021, was 31 March 2022).
-EY Global Tax Alerts Introduction of VAT on electronic services of non-residents, abolishment of tax on non-residents' income from creation and/or distribution of advertisement Vladimir Kotenko Anton Melnyk Ernst & Young LLC Ernst & Young LLC Customs EY contact Tax and Legal Manager Partner, Head of Tax and Legal vladimir.kotenko@ua.ey.com anton.melnyk@ua.ey.com
+Thresholds A non-resident is obliged to register as a VAT payer if its annual volume of VAT-able supplies of electronic services to Ukrainian private individuals has exceeded UAH 1 million.
+Exclusions The following transactions are not considered to be electronic services (the list is exhaustive): Supply of services ordered via the Internet, where their actual provision is carried out without the use of the Internet (services for the placement, rent of cars, services of food outlets for the supply of products, etc.) Supply of goods and/or services that do not qualify as "electronic", but embed electronic services if the cost of the latter is included in the total cost of such goods or services Supply of distance learning services via the Internet, if the Internet is used exclusively as a means of communication between the teacher and the listener Supply of copies of works in the field of science, technology, art on material media Supply of consulting services via email Supply of internet access services Effective date 1 January 2022 (deadline for VAT registration of non-residents who reached the threshold in 2021, was 31 March 2022).
+EY Global Tax Alerts Introduction of VAT on electronic services of non-residents, abolishment of tax on non-residents' income from creation and/or distribution of advertisement EY contact Vladimir Kotenko Tax and Legal Partner, Head of Tax and Legal at Ernst & Young LLC vladimir.kotenko@ua.ey.com Anton Melnyk Customs Manager at Ernst & Young LLC anton.melnyk@ua.ey.com

-20. United Kingdom
+21. United Kingdom